Timfrazer/bonobos/README.md

 Test the API via CURL
 use any product id may I sugest the number *1*

-1. GET a product * curl localhost:3000/product/1 *
+1. GET a product - curl localhost:3000/product/1
-2. GET all products * curl localhost:3000/product *
+2. GET all products - curl localhost:3000/product
-3. GET the inventory for a product * curl localhost:3000/inventory/1 *
+3. GET the inventory for a product - curl localhost:3000/inventory/1
-3. GET all inventory * curl localhost:3000/inventory *
+3. GET all inventory - curl localhost:3000/inventory
+3. GET product & inventory - curl localhost:3000/productinventory/1